Jump to: LSE Blogs; Further reading

 Should you be blogging?
 Yes, if you want to maximise the impact of your work in academia and beyond.

-Can I use Twitter instead of blogging?
+Can I use social media instead of blogging?
 You should probably do both.
-Social media and blogging can build your profile within an academic community, but blogging is how people really get to know your work.
+Social media can build your profile within an academic community, but blogging is how people really get to know your work.

 Here we look at the kinds of posts you might write; who you could write for (you don’t have to maintain your own platform); and how to get your work noticed.

-There are three basic kinds of academic blog post:
+There are three basic kinds of academic blog posts:

-1. Blogging for content tells people about research you’re doing, or what you found.
+- Blogging for content: tells people about research you’re doing, or what you found.

-2. Blogging for comment contributes to public conversation and debate, using your research and/or experience as material.
+- Blogging for comment: contributes to public conversation and debate, drawing on your research and/or experience as material.

-3. Blogging for reportage would include write‑ups of events you went to, or things you’ve read.
+- Blogging for reportage: includes write‑ups of events you went to, or things you’ve read.

 Blogging for content is where many academics feel most comfortable.
-This provides non-technical summaries of your research which are likely to be much more widely read than any journal article.
+This provides non-technical summaries of your research, which are likely to be more widely read than any journal article.
 Most people in the media, government, policy or industry will only read this version of your work.
-Readers interested in this blog might go back to your working paper, if you have one, or to your journal article, which you can cite and hyperlink to.
-Blogs give you an important channel to explain what you did, what you found and why people should care about it, without or with minimal jargon.
-Often, forcing yourself to express things in clear and non‑technical language helps deepen your own understanding of a problem (just as many people find with teaching).
+Readers interested in this blog might then read your working paper or journal article, if you have one, which you can cite and hyperlink to.
+Blogs give you an important channel to explain what you did, what you found and why people should care about it.
+Often, forcing yourself to express things in accessible, jargon-free language helps deepen your own understanding of a problem (just as many people find with teaching).

 Blogging for comment is more challenging but can be very rewarding.
-For most academics, this is not about instant reaction to the news cycle – platforms like Twitter (or working with the LSE media team) will be better for that.
-Rather, it’s about providing a considered, evidence‑based response to some important story and using your own work – where you can – to make your argument run.
+While for some academics this is about instant reactions to the news cycle – although social media platforms can be better for that – it’s also about providing a considered, evidence‑based response to an important story which draws on your own research.
 These blogs can get picked up by journalists or recycled for op‑eds, and sometimes they become the kernel of some new piece of research.

-Blogging for reportage is more about using a blog as a public notebook, recording your thoughts from things you’ve read and seen – and think others will be interested in.
-You might think this is trivial, although your non‑academic readers – for whom you’re the expert on X – will often find it more useful than you’d imagine.
+Blogging for reportage is about using a blog as a public notebook, recording your thoughts from things you’ve read and seen and think others will be interested in.
+This is most effective at engaging your academic community – for whom you’re the expert on X within that community – which can help forge professional networks and future collaborations.
 Again, you may also find yourself developing new ideas and proposals out of these notes.

 In practice, academics often mix and match.
 Economist Diane Coyle, for example, does a lot of book reviews.
 She also writes more substantive content and comment pieces on her own research, or reacting to government policy (see this piece on the Bean Review).
-Joe Moran, a cultural historian, writes long‑form, discursive content pieces that develop ideas.
+Stephanie Rickard, a political scientist, writes commentaries that draw on years of research to critique government decision-making.
 Technologist Danah Boyd takes a similar approach, with dense mini‑essays on tech, culture and society.

 Since the early days of blogging at the turn of the millennium, there are now hundreds of millions of blogs, and the practice has become well-respected in academic circles.
-Blog platforms are fully integrated into newspapers, corporate and public sector communications and academic practice.
+Blog platforms are fully integrated into newspapers, corporate and public sector communications, policy papers and academic practice.

 So how do you get people to read blogs?
 The short answers are: publish in blogs known to your community; use other people’s platforms and use social media to tell people about it.
 This is where we can help.